Lake St. Croix refers to the lower portion of the St. Croix River from Stillwater to Prescott along the

 - Stock 4,000 Muskie fingerlings in odd numbered years.

-- Monitor commercial fishermen in attempt to determine presence of invasive carp.
+- Cooperate and monitor commercial fishermen to determine presence of invasive carp.

 Invasive Species Alert:

-Lake St. Croix contains Eurasian milfoil and zebra mussels.
+Lake St. Croix contains Eurasian water milfoil, zebra mussels and invasive carp.
 Remove all vegetation and drain all live wells, bait containers and any other water reservoirs before leaving the lake.